Abortion in West Virginia: Legislative and judicial history

 The West Virginia Legislature passed the Women's Right To Know Act in 2002, requiring abortion providers to read a counselling script to women seeking an abortion.
 These materials include details on fetal development by week and a list of "psychological risks" of the procedure, including guilt, depression, suicidal thoughts or acts, and "chronic relationship problems".
 Earlier editions of the script labelled the psychological risks as "post-traumatic stress disorder", in addition to containing scientifically unsupported warnings about a link between abortion and breast cancer.

 In March 2015, the West Virginia legislature overrode a veto from governor Earl Ray Tomblin to pass "The Pain-Capable Unborn Child Protection Act", outlawing abortions more than 20 weeks into a pregnancy.

 West Virginia requires parental consent for a minor to receive an abortion.
 Historically, this could be avoided by a waiver from a physician; in 2017, HB2002 was enacted, requiring the physician's waiver to also be approved by a judge.

-On September 13, 2022, West Virginia passed a near-total abortion ban in both houses of its legislature.
+In July 2022, Dean Jeffries (politician), Rolland Jennings, Mark Dean (politician), Michael Honaker, Guy Ward, Ruth Rowan Phil Mallow, Evan Worrell, Don Forsht, and George Miller authored House Bill 302, a total abortion ban with exceptions for medical emergency, and rape or incest when under 14 weeks.
 Governor Jim Justice signed the bill into law on September 16, 2022.

 Clinic history

 The Women's Health Center of West Virginia opened in 1976.
 Between 1982 and 1992, the number of abortion clinics in the state declined by five, going from ten in 1982 to five in 1992.
 In 1998, 96% of the counties in the state lacked an abortion clinic.

 In 2014, there were two abortion clinics in the state.
 In 2014, 98% of the counties in the state did not have an abortion clinic.
 That year, 90% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2017, only about 20% of all patients at the Women's Health Center of West Virginia went seeking abortion services.
 Women came from Ohio and Kentucky to utilize their services.
 Few came from Virginia, which had more clinics providing abortion services.
 In 2017, there was only one Planned Parenthood clinic in a state with a population of 392,351 women aged 15–49 and it did not provide abortion services.
-North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states as of July 21, 2017, not to have a Planned Parenthood clinic that offered abortion services.
+North Dakota, Wyoming, Mississippi, Louisiana, Kentucky, and West Virginia were the only six states as of July 21, 2017, that did not have a Planned Parenthood clinic offering abortion services.
 In January 2017, Kanawha Surgicenter shut down after the doctor running the clinic moved to California, leaving the state with only one operating abortion clinic.
 In May 2019, the state was one of six states in the nation with only one abortion clinic.

+After the Supreme Court's ruling in Dobbs v.
+Jackson Women's Health Organization, the Women's Health Center of West Virginia stopped offering abortion services.